-For farmers to maintain the character of the countryside and wildlife they should continue to be encouraged to take full advantage of the support for conservation measures potentially available under the new Countryside Stewardship scheme which will replace the Environmental Stewardship Scheme and England Woodland Grant Scheme in 2015.
-But farmers need more than the payments and income support available through the CAP, and cannot rely on a resurgence in prices for their produce.
+For farmers to maintain the character of the countryside and wildlife they should continue to be encouraged to take full advantage of the support for conservation measures currently available under the Countryside Stewardship scheme and potentially available in any successor arrangements.
+But farmers need more than the payments and income support available through the CAP and likely UK successor policies, and cannot rely on a resurgence in prices for their produce.
 Farmers, therefore, have to get more out of their assets and continue to diversify income away from traditional agricultural income.
 The issue for CPRE is how can this be done without damaging the countryside.